 A board bill also bears little relationship to the severity of the defendant's offense.
 Compare, e.g., State v.
 Hurst, 12CL-CR00321 (convicted of Class D felony and initial board bill taxed at \$450), with State v.
 Harris, 16LF-CR00054 (convicted of Class B misdemeanor and initial board bill taxed at \$2,058).
-Indeed, because of the disproportionate and variable nature of a board bill, a defendant has no notice whatsoever about how much he might end up owing or how long his outstanding debt might subject him to court supervision and periodic re-incarceration.
+Misdemeanant Richey has been charged-and indeed, re-incarcerated-as a result of board bills totaling more than \$5,000.
+Indeed, because of the disproportionate and variable nature of a board bill, a defendant has no notice whatsoever about how much he might end up owing or how long her outstanding debt might subject her to court supervision and periodic re-incarceration.
 See Parrott, 496 S.W.3d at 565 (noting that defendant's guilty plea did not include amount to be paid as board bill).
 This lack of notice violates the Due Process Clause as applied to any criminal defendant, not just those who are indigent.
 Batchelder, 442 U.S. at 123 (holding that "vague sentencing provisions may pose constitutional questions if they do not state with sufficient clarity the consequences of violating a given criminal statute").

-Indeed, in practice, every time a defendant is re-incarcerated for failing to pay her board bill, she receives a new board bill, which-in addition to being supported only by dubious statutory authority-exacerbates the distinction the court practice makes between rich and poor offenders.
+Richey is not alone.
+Every time a defendant is re-incarcerated for failing to pay his board bill, he receives a new board bill, which-in addition to being supported only by dubious statutory authority-exacerbates the distinction the court practice makes between rich and poor offenders.
 See, e.g., State v.
-Richey, 14SR-CR00320; State v.
 Banderman, 16DE-CR00002; State v.
 Hurst, 12CL-CR00321; State v.
 Cashatt, 13CL-CR00384 (all assessing additional board bills of hundreds of dollars); see also Tate, 401 U.S. at 399 (commenting that imprisoning a defendant who cannot pay a fine is a penalty "imposed to augment the State's revenues but obviously does not serve that purpose; the defendant cannot pay because he is indigent and his imprisonment, rather than aiding collection of the revenue, saddles the State with the cost of feeding and housing him for the period of his imprisonment."); Hendrix, 482 S.W.2d at 430 (holding that where indigent defendant was imprisoned because she failed to keep up with installment payments owed, "the end result [was] that she is incarcerated because she [was] poor" and "the intervening grace period does not change this").
 Taxing additional costs of confinement against a criminal defendant already unable to pay the initial board bill is itself separately constitutionally suspect.
-See Parrott, 496 S.W.3d at 571 (holding that, where poor defendant "could be placed on a new term of probation until these amounts are paid," that would "not [be] permitted by Missouri law"); Mo.
+See Parrott, 496 S.W.3d at 571 (holding that, where poor defendant "could be placed on a never ending merry-go-round of having her probation revoked and being placed on a new term of probation until these amounts are paid," that would "not [be] permitted by Missouri law"); Mo.
 CONST. art.
 1, § 11 (prohibiting imprisonment for debt except for "fines and penalties imposed by law").